The Payroll for Tech Companies Search Guide: 5 Compliance Essentials

 The IT Context:

 It's important to clearly define the basic salary and allowances in the employment contract, as gratuity is typically calculated only on the basic salary.
-Additionally, any deductions from an employee's salary must comply with UAE labor law limits and require the employee's written consent in most cases.
+Additionally, any deductions from an employee's salary must comply with UAE labor law limits.

 5. Maintaining Accurate Payroll Records